cmyoussef/comfyui-remote/src/comfyui_remote/README.txt

-ComfyUIRemote
+NukeRemote
-ComfyUIRemote is a tool for executing workflows in ComfyUI by specifying a JSON file that defines the workflow and its associated parameters.
+NukeRemote is a tool for executing workflows in ComfyUI by specifying a JSON file that defines the workflow and its associated parameters.

 Usage
 To run the tool, use the following command in your terminal: